 With a fixed-price package, you pay one fee that covers both ad spend and management service fees.
 This type of package is usually best for smaller companies that want to spend less than £1,000 per month total.
 Keep in mind that with an all-inclusive fee, it may be difficult to determine how much of your budget is going toward clicks versus the management fee.
 If you want this information, you will need to request reporting that details the amount you actually owe for clicks separately from the amount owed for management fees.

 Flat Rate Fees

-A flat-rate model means that the client pays the same amount for PPC Management regardless of performance and results or how many hours have been devoted to the campaign.
-This payment contract is usually offered with long-term contract commitment.
+With a flat-rate model, the client pays PPC Management the same price every month, regardless of how many hours have been devoted to the campaign or its results.
+This type of billing is generally offered with a long-term contract commitment.

-This term of services involves estimating the time, effort and skill to provide a fixed monthly price.
-This billing model is more suited to a local business or niche e-commerce retailer with limited demand than a company that wants to expand nationally or internationally.
+This term of services involves estimating the time and effort needed to provide a set monthly fee.
+This method works better for local businesses than for those trying to expand nationally or internationally.

 Percentage of ad spend: